Table of Contents

 That's because the mechanism behind electrolyte loss differs between individual electrolytes.
 By that we mean, the cause for the loss of sodium is completely different from the reasons why chronic alcohol use depletes magnesium.

-Without getting too technical and scientific, the best way to prevent or restore electrolyte loss is first, by drinking less alcohol.
+In layman's terms, the best way to prevent or restore electrolyte loss is first, by drinking less alcohol - there's no special alcohol that's lighter on your liver.

 Anything else to consider?